Modular memristor model with synaptic-like plasticity and volatile memory: Results

 Here $v$ is the voltage across the device, $i$ is the current through the device and the functions $f$ and $G$ are such that we assume a unique solution to the equation.
 Throughout the following, the symbol $\,\dot\, \,$ always denotes differentiation with respect to time.

 Our approach is inspired by the memristive system framework, but differs from it in several important aspects.
 Following \cref{eq:chua}, we introduce a vector of four internal state variables: $s,\, w, \, x, \,y$, along with a description of their respective dynamics.
+To incorporate STDP into our memristor model, we introduce a formulation of spike timing-dependent plasticity dynamics (variables $w,\, x$ and $y$) for one-port electronic devices, compatible with the standard formulation of memristive systems.
-However, unlike in the formulation above, our conductance function $G$ is not a direct function of the state parameters.
-Instead, we introduce an intermediate function $H$ and compute the device conductance $G$ using a linear–nonlinear approach combined with the linear viscoelasticity framework.

-Namely, we introduce a kernel function $\ker(\,)$ to capture the temporal decay of conductance, a "cumulative conductance" function $H(s,w)$ to describe the non-volatile conductance characteristics and a saturation function $\sat(\,)$ to model conductance saturation.
+However, unlike in the formulation above, our device conductance function $G$ is not directly a function of the state parameters.
+Instead, we introduce a kernel function $\ker(\,)$ to capture the temporal decay of conductance, a "cumulative conductance" mapping $H(s,w)$ from state variables to non-volatile device conductance and a saturation function $\sat(\,)$ to model device conductance saturation.
 A schematic of the modules' relationships is provided in \Cref{fig:schematic}.

-We note that our model does not require state variable boundedness in the description of the dynamics, in contrast to \citet{r:strukov08,r:kvatinsky15}.
-Instead, we resolve non-physical behavior by the saturation component of the model.